girder/girder/docs/python-client.rst

 Disabling SSL verification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specifying ``--insecure`` allows to ignore SSL verification.
+Specifying ``--no-ssl-verify`` allows to ignore SSL verification.
 This is usually required when using the client behind a proxy that is not configured to accept the certificate of the given host.